IvoNet/angular-ivonet-couchdb/README.md

 Or look at the unit tests (in progress)

-Have a look at the couch_db folder...
+Have a look at the couch_db for an example setup script

 ## Test